Convex-Dev/design/papers/convex-whitepaper.md

 Peer C: (stake 40) ordering = XXXXZY (updated)
 ```

-Peer `A` now observes the orderings of the other Peers.
+Peer `A` now observes the orderings of the other peers.
 Since there is still a conflict, it calculates the vote for each ordering and sees that there is a 70-20 vote in favour of having block `Z` first (and a 40/0 vote in favour of block `Y` next).
 It therefore adopts same the same Ordering as proposed by Peer `C`.

 ```
 Peer A: (stake 20) ordering = XXXXZY (updated)